Electives, Minor, or a Finance Major with a Fintech Emphasis

 [Subject to Change]

-Here are sample courses and electives available in the minor and major emphasis program.
+Here are sample courses and electives available in the minor and major emphasis programs.
 See the program website for more detailed information about course requirements:

-The Stena Center for Financial Technology at the University of Utah unites education and industry to accelerate financial innovation and inclusion.
+The Fintech Center at the University of Utah unites education and industry to accelerate financial innovation and inclusion.
 It is a collaborative effort of the David Eccles School of Business and the John and Marcia Price College of Engineering.
 Organized as an interdisciplinary effort, the center provides workshops, labs, research, an annual conference, and other projects and programs for students, faculty, and industry partners.

 Contact Us